 My biggest challenge before getting the diagnosis I did, was just understanding what it all meant.
-I had no clue what chronic illness truly was, or how autoimmune diseases effected your body, and certainly no clue what colitis even was.
-So it’s super frustrating and overwhelming when doctors just throw the words out to you, expecting that you know what it all means.
+I had no clue what chronic illness truly was, how autoimmune diseases effected your body, and certainly no clue what colitis even was.
+So it’s super frustrating and overwhelming when doctors just throw words out to you, expecting that you know what it all means.

 Knowledge is key!
 So here is a quick lesson to help you out, or if you’re someone supporting an individual going through this it’s a great lesson for you as well!